Bay checkerspot butterfly: Life cycle

 Adult butterflies emerge in early spring.
 The adults, which live an average of ten days emerge during a six-week period from late February to early May.
 The male Bay checkerspot typically emerges four to eight days before the female.
 The males have one goal, reproduction.
 They find and mate with a female immediately upon emerging.
 The male mates many times while most females mate only once during the flight season.
 Besides mating the adults spend time foraging for nectar and for the females, laying eggs.

 The eggs are usually laid in March and April.
 The adult female will lay up to five masses of eggs which contain 2 to 250 eggs each.
-The eggs are deposited at the base of the dwarf plantain plant or less frequently the owl's clover or paintbrush.
+The eggs are deposited at the base of the dwarf plantain plant or less frequently the purple owl's clover or denseflower Indian paintbrush.
 The eggs take about ten days to hatch and upon emergence from the eggs the larvae grow for a period of two weeks or more during which they shed their skin until they reach their fourth instar.
 Any larvae that successfully enters the fourth instar enter a period of diapause that lasts through the entire summer.
 During diapause they spend time under rocks or within cracks in the soil.
 When the diapause ends they resume activity, feeding and move to complete their development into adult Bay checkerspot butterflies.